-4.1 The Annual Equality Report has been reported to managers, the Senior Management Team, Business and Transformation Scrutiny Panel, and the Health and Wellbeing Scrutiny Panel.
+4.1 The Annual Equality Report has been reported to managers and the Senior Management Team.

 5. CONCLUSION AND REASONS FOR RECOMMENDATIONS

 5.1 This report presents the Annual Equality Report to enable the Council to fulfil the requirements of the Public Sector Equality Duty.